quickconverts.org

 Search Results:

-BIBA Abbreviation Meaning - All Acronyms The abbreviation BIBA stands for Brought In By Ambulance, a term commonly used in medical contexts to refer to patients who arrive at a healthcare facility via ambulance.
-This term is crucial for understanding patient transport and triage in emergency situations.
+BIBA Medical Abbreviation Meaning - All Acronyms BIBA Medical Abbreviation.
+BIBA in Medical commonly stands for Brought In By Ambulance, a term used to describe patients who arrive at a medical facility via ambulance services.
+This …

 List of medical abbreviations: B - Wikipedia Capillary blood glucose (British medical colloquialism originating from Boehringer Mannheim, a manufacturer of early glucose meters, today a part of Boehringer Ingelheim.)